The Nest

 Is Your New York Rent Increase Notice Legal?

-Legally, the landlord can increase your rent when your lease agreement ends, and this is valid for month-to-month, one-year, or two-year leases.
+Legally, the landlord can increase your rent when your lease agreement ends.
+This is valid for month-to-month, one-year, or two-year leases.
 Any increase you offer is good if you live in a free-market or non-regulated apartment.

 However, you should review your original lease agreement to determine if any provisions prevent the landlord from increasing your rent.

-You must receive notice of any rent increase at least 60 days before your lease renewal is offered.
+You must receive notice of any rent increase at least 60 days before your lease renewal.

 Under the Housing Stability and Tenant Protection Act of 2019 (HSTPA), RPL-226-C requires that tenants receive notice of a rent increase of more than 5% when they receive their lease renewal.
 Specifically, if the tenant has resided in the apartment for less than a year, the landlord must send the tenant 30 days’ notice of any New York rent increase above 5%.